Storage & Back-up Workflow for Filmmakers

 Cloud Storage

-Cloud-based storage solutions enable video editors to store their files online, rather than just locally, making it much easier to access and share files.
+Using a cloud storage service enables video editors to store their files online, rather than just locally, making it much easier to access and share files.
 Cloud storage also helps ensure that footage remains secure and safe, as the files are stored in a secure and reliable environment and has become much more affordable over the past few years.

 Cloud storage offers several advantages to video professionals, including the scalability and ease of access from virtually anywhere we mentioned above.
 Cloud storage is also often cheaper than buying, maintaining, and upgrading physical storage infrastructure and doesn’t lock you into a particular vendor once you’ve subscribed.